aditya-raj/careers/README.rst

 At Votizen we recognize this and are helping invert the political system, putting voters back into the position of power and influence.
 Our members already have millions of friends in their existing personal networks.
 We simply identify and connect those who are the most active voters and bring them together, voter-to-voter, based on common interests.
 This data- and relationship-driven approach makes voters not passive targets of carefully crafted messages, but active participants in a connected election.

-The recommendation of a trusted friend is infinitely more powerful than any 30-second attack ad or robocall.
-This has always been true, but in the past our personal networks have been easily overpowered by broadcast networks.
-No longer.
-Now social networks have the power, and command the attention and respect of those we trust.
-Votizen wants to empower these networks to fundamentally redefine politics in 2012 and beyond.

 Business Model
 --------------
 We are a network-effect business; the more voters that participate in the system, the more valuable the overall system becomes.
-Network effect businesses are difficult to establish, but once built they are immensely valuable (Facebook, EBay, LinkedIn are other examples of network-effect businesses.)
-Politics is a $10B a year industry that has grown 25% per year for fifty straight years; all of the industry's future growth will take place on the political graph, and we are going to be at the center of that market.
+Network effect businesses are difficult to establish, but once built they are immensely valuable (Facebook, eBay, and LinkedIn are other examples of network-effect businesses).
+Politics is a $10B a year industry that has grown 25% per year for fifty straight years; all of the industry's future growth will take place on the political graph and we are going to be at the center of that market.

 What We're Looking For
 ======================
-Votizen is looking for a strong Python web developer to work on building new features and products related to the Votizen website and API.
-Candidates must have experience in developing web applications using Python and a SQL-based DB, have knowledge of OO engineering principles, believe in unit-testing their code, and understand regular expressions.
+Votizen is looking for strong engineers to work on building new features and products related to the Votizen website and API.
+Candidates must have experience in developing web applications using Python and a SQL-based DB, have knowledge of engineering principles, religion in unit-testing their code, and an understanding of regular expressions.
 Expertise in Django and PostgreSQL is preferred.
 Additional skills in HTML, JavaScript and CSS are also desired.
 Knowledge of Continuous Deployment Strategies, AWS, Puppet, Redis, Celery, RabbitMQ, and Memcached would be a plus.

 Responsibilities